China's pandemic Olympics begins, with lockdown and boycotts

 Fourteen years ago, a Beijing opening ceremony that featured massive pyrotechnic displays and thousands of card-flipping performers set a new standard of extravagance to start an Olympics that no host since has matched.
 It was a fitting start to an event often billed as China’s “coming out.”

-Now, no matter how you view it, China has arrived — and the opening ceremony returns to the same now-familiar, lattice-encased National Stadium known as the Bird’s Nest, built in consultation with Chinese dissident artist Ai Weiwei.
+Now, no matter how you view it, China has arrived — and is putting on another show at the stadium known as the Bird’s Nest, built in consultation with Chinese dissident artist Ai Weiwei.

 But the hope for a more open China that accompanied those first Games has faded.